The Nuclear AMRC is leading an intensive business support programme to help manufacturers compete for work in the civil nuclear industry.

 - Graham Engineering – an established supplier to the nuclear industry since 1985, Graham Engineering produces a wide range of intermediate waste containers.
 Based in Nelson, Lancashire, its manufacturing capabilities include advanced laser welding, deep drawing and press tooling.

 - Hayward Tyler – one of the world’s leading suppliers of electric motors and pumps.
 Based in Luton with offices worldwide, Hayward Tyler has over 1000 pumps in active service in nuclear plants across the globe.
-Case study.
+Download case study.

 - James Fisher Nuclear – an established supplier of specialist engineering, manufacturing and technical services for high-integrity applications.
 Based in Bamber Bridge, Lancashire, James Fisher Nuclear designs, produces and tests components for the nuclear fuels, operations, decommissioning and new build markets.

 - Metalcraft – a leading designer and manufacturer of pressure vessels, tanks and other systems for the energy and metal sectors.
 Based in Chatteris, Cambridgeshire, Metalcraft manufactures vessels, tanks and heat exchangers for nuclear clients including Sellafield and Rolls-Royce.
-Case study.
+Download case study.

 - NIS Ltd – a specialist integrated engineering company, providing bespoke design and manufacture of plant and equipment for a wide range of markets.
 Based in Chorley, Lancashire, NIS has over 25 years’ experience in nuclear, including automation, mechanical handling equipment, waste treatment systems and fuel transport.

-- TSP – a leading provider of design, manufacture and construction services to a variety of industrial sectors, based in York and Workington.
+- TSP Engineering – a leading provider of design, manufacture and construction services to a variety of industrial sectors, based in York and Workington.
 It has 60 years’ experience supplying the nuclear industry with waste transport and spent fuel flasks.
+Download case study.

 - Truflo Marine – a specialist producer of high-integrity valves and actuators for critical applications, primarily for the naval marine sector, Birmingham-based Truflo has provided valves for nuclear power plant since 1975.
 Customers include Rolls-Royce, EDF, Rosatom and Forsmark Vattenfall.